DIDSR/MCGPUv1.3_PCD/InstructionManual.md

 #
 ## Running Sample
 Before running the simulation please make sure you have all requirements to the run the MCGPU software.
-This sample walkthrough will assume you have a good understanding of running MCGPU v1,3.
-If you have any issues with the base requirements please go over the Installation and Compilation subsection of MCGPU v1.3[1].
+This sample walkthrough assumes you have a good understanding of running MCGPU v1.3.
+If you have any issues with the base requirements please go over the Installation and Compilation subsection of MCGPU v1.3[1] or contact us directly.

 <br>